DFE-Digital/get-teacher-training-adviser-service/README.md

 ### Variables

-Setting `http_auth` in the Rails credentials enables site wide password protection (in the format `http_auth: username1=password1,username2=password2,...`).
+Setting `HTTP_AUTH` in the environment variable/.env enables site wide password protection (in the format `http_auth: username1=password1,username2=password2,...`).
 The authenticated `username` will also be set in the `session` so that we can scope certain actions to certain credentials (the same username can have multiple passwords).

 ## DevOps